EngMoheb/Std_Dep/README.md

 ## Conclusion 📝

 Our Excel-driven analysis showed that **academic pressure**, **suicidal thoughts**, and **financial stress** are the strongest predictors of student depression, while **compound stressors** can push rates above **90%**.
 We also identified protective factors—low pressure and healthy diets—that halve depression rates.
-Targeting these areas allows stakeholders to implement data-backed interventions for healthier, more resilient student communities. ✨ <!-- Edited: tightened sentence structure, improved flow -->
+Targeting these areas allows stakeholders to implement data-backed interventions for healthier, more resilient student communities. ✨

 ---